natario1/CameraView/README.md

     android:required="true"/>
 ```

-If you don't request this feature, you can use `CameraUtils.hasCameras()` to detect if current device has cameras, and then start the camera view.
+If you don't request this feature, you can use `CameraUtils.hasCameras()` to detect if current
+device has cameras, and then start the camera view.

+### Handling

+On Marshmallow+, the user must explicitly approve our permissions.
+You can

+- handle permissions yourself and then call `cameraView.start()` once they are acquired
+- or call `cameraView.start()` anyway: `CameraView` will present a permission request to the user based on
+  whether they are needed or not with the current configuration.

+In the second case, you should restart the camera if you have a successful response from `onRequestPermissionResults()`.

 ## Logging